iossifovlab/snakeobjects/documentation/documentation.rst

 Each object-type snakefiles declares the list the targets for the object type and the rules for creating the targets.
-The workflow designer uses the :py:func:`.add_targets` function to declare the targets and uses the snakemake's syntax to create the rules.
+The workflow designer uses the :py:func:`.add_targets` function to declare the targets and uses the Snakemake's syntax to create the rules.

 For example, the following rule in the object type snakefile ``sample.snakefile``